 Influent chef of South Xiongnu.
 Son of Yufuluo Chanyu and father of Liu Yuan, the founder of Xiongnu Han-Zhao State.
 When Huchuxian Chanyu came to the throne, he appointed him as the Left Tuqi Wang.
 He exercised direct authority over 5 tribes of South Xiongnu.

 In the 21st year of Huchuxian, Cao Cao captured him, took him hostage, and promoted him to the position of Chanyu.
 There is some evidence that he participated very actively in the political life of Northern China.
 It is unknown when died.
 Though he was conferred as the real Chanyu of South Xiongnu.
-When he changed his clan name to Chinese style one syllable clan name, he considered the fact that ancient Chanyu had relations with Emperors with the clan name Liu of the Han Dynasty by marriage and adopted the clan name Liu.
+When he changed his clan name to a Chinese-style one-syllable clan name, he considered the fact that ancient Chanyu had relations with Emperors with the clan name Liu of the Han Dynasty by marriage and adopted the clan name Liu.